Twins vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Minnesota Twins and Willi Castro ready for the first of a three-game series against Brent Rooker and the Oakland Athletics on Tuesday at Target Field.
+The Oakland Athletics and Brent Rooker take the field in the second game of a three-game series against Willi Castro and the Minnesota Twins on Wednesday at Target Field.

-The Twins are the favorite in this one, at -250, while the underdog Athletics have +200 odds to play spoiler.
-The total is 8.5 runs for this contest.
+The Twins are listed as -275 moneyline favorites in this matchup against the Athletics (+220).
+The total for the game is listed at 8.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.